 5 Ways to Use Emotions to Drive Engagement

-Business Dictionary defines employee engagement as an “emotional connection an employee feels toward his or her employment organization, which tends to influence his or her behaviors and level of effort in work related activities.”
+Forbes defines employee engagement as the emotional commitment the employee has to the organization and its goals.
 Employee disengagement continues to cost businesses $450 to $550 billion annually.
 This is because businesses continue failing to recognize that employee engagement is an emotional phenomenon.
 Instead, organizations tend to limit or block emotional expression.
 But businesses can’t have engagement without engaging emotions.
 Emotions are a fundamental driver of behavior and action.
 Emotional involvement makes employees willing to devote extra effort to make a real difference at work.

 Here are five easy ways you can actively engage emotions at work to position your team to perform its best.